After logging in, you can use the navigation on the left to navigate through the various page areas.

 If the time has been exceeded, chess matches can be ended with or without a rating.
 However, tournament games can only be ended with a rating.

-Breaks can be cancelled.
+Pauses can be aborted.

 Member names – the pseudonyms of the chessmail users – are colour-coded and have different fonts to indicate their status.